 This course introduces the student to the teaching of riding.
 This course allows students to learn about teaching techniques, school horse management, lesson planning, and professional considerations, as they apprentice as riding instructors in either hunt seat or western lessons.
-(Prerequisites: Extensive riding experience, Grade of C or better in the following courses: EQSC 1100, EQSC 1101, Grade of B or better in either EQSC 1111 or EQSC 1116).
-(4 C/1 lect, 3 lab).
+RECOMMENDED ENTRY SKILLS/KNOWLEDGE: High school diploma or GED, extensive riding experience, grade of C or better in the following courses: EQSC 1100, EQSC 1101, EQSC 1108, grade of B or better in either EQSC 1112 or EQSC 1117, and EQSC 2221 highly recommended.
+(Prerequisites: EQSC 1112 or EQSC 1117 or permission of instructor).
+(4 C/1 lect, 3 lab-equivalents to 7 hours per week).

-EQSC 2221 4 Credits Schooling/Re-schooling Horses
+EQSC 2221 Schooling/Re-schooling Horses